 The Issuer's financial results are also sensitive to changes in interest rates.
-To address persistent inflationary pressures, major central banks continued increasing benchmark interest rates during fiscal 2023 and the future path of monetary policy is uncertain.
-While there may be a potential benefit to the Issuer's net interest margin ("NIM"), elevated interest rates generally result in higher funding costs.
-If elevated interest rates are coupled with persistent inflation, it could increase market volatility and reduce asset values, and adversely impact household and corporate balance sheets.
-This could lead to credit deterioration and impact the Issuer's financial results, particularly in its Personal & Commercial Banking, Wealth Management, and Capital Markets businesses.
+Although major central banks in Canada, the U.S., the EU and the U.K. started cutting interest rates in 2024, interest rates remain elevated and changes may impact the economy with a lagged effect.
+While higher interest rates may be a potential benefit to the Issuer's net interest margin ("NIM"), elevated interest rates generally result in higher funding costs and may adversely impact household balance sheets by causing credit deterioration, hence negatively impacting the Issuer's financial results.
+Conversely, lower interest rates generally lead to spread compression across many of the Issuer's businesses, resulting in an unfavourable impact on NIM.
+If elevated interest rates are coupled with persistent inflation, this could increase market volatility, reduce asset values, and adversely impact household and corporate balance sheets.
+This could lead to credit deterioration and impact the Issuer's financial results, particularly in its Personal Banking, Commercial Banking, Wealth Management and Capital Markets businesses.
+If central banks move forward with a well-timed cycle of gradual interest rate decreases, this can promote economic stimulation and drive higher volumes for the Issuer's businesses.